 For me, I really liked when you said treat your website as an investment in your business, don't just toss it up to check a box.
 Make sure you do it right to the best of your budget, your ability, what you have available at the time.

 Although it pains me to say this, I do get it if you need to start with Wix and Squarespace.
 But don't let that be your only website ever.
 It's a great launcher or starter platform to use.
-However, I personally believe and I think Jeff and Alison both agree with me that there is some limitations in there.
+However, I personally believe in I think Jeff and Alison both agree with me that there is some limitations in there.
 So you're limited a little bit by the options, but it's a speed to market kind of thing.
 And we totally get it.
 So do what's best in the time.
 But when you have the availability or the desire, look at having a little bit more of a, you know, more optional platform.

-Is it something that's good for me?
+Listen to your audience and think about what they need.
+That was really, really a big deal for me when you were talking about the pop ups and you said is it something that's good for me?
 Or is it just something you want me to do?
 Right?
 So really think about your audience, they'll you'll know if you're tapped into your audience, you'll know that it's time for a redesign, you'll know that your pop ups are missing the mark, you'll know what kind of content to put out.
 The more you listen to your audience, the more into not just with your website, but your entire business is going to just you're going to be more in tune with it.
 It's going to be more successful.
 That's my big takeaway.

-Take a second right now and take a look at your own website, go to your website right this second and just take a really constructive look.
+All those good things, too.
+Take a second right now and take a look at your own website, go to your website, right the second and just take a really constructive look.
 Is it what it needs to be for you?
 Can you make updates and changes that fit within your budget and your time allowance at the moment?
-Is that something that you can project for the fourth quarter of the year?
+Is it something that you can project for the fourth quarter of the year?
 What do you need to do right now to make sure that that works for you, or one better book a call with Jeff.
-So Jeff gave us the site, head on over there, we'll have it in our show notes for you as well, and get the help that you need so that you can create a website that's going to be exactly what your ideal client wants to see and helps them take the action that you want them to take.
+So Jeff gave us the site, head on over there, we'll have it in our show notes for you as well and get the help that you need so that you can create a website that's going to be exactly what your ideal client wants to see and helps them take the action that you want them to take.
 Thanks so much again, Jeff.
 Really appreciate it.
 Make sure you're listening to this podcast, wherever it is that you're checking in on podcast, follow us, subscribe, do all those wonderful things.
 And we'll be back again soon answering another big question.